janko/janko.io/_drafts/adding-multifactor-authentication-in-rails-with-rodauth.md

 In this article, I want to show you how to add multifactor authentication to a Rails app using [Rodauth], which has built-in support for each of the multifactor authentication methods mentioned above.
-Compared to gems like [devise-two-factor] or [two_factor_authentication], Rodauth provides a much more integrated experience by shipping with complete endpoints, default HTML templates, session management, lockout logic and more[^1].
+Compared to alternatives[^1], Rodauth provides a much more integrated experience by shipping with complete endpoints, default HTML templates, session management, lockout logic and more[^2].
 To keep the tutorial focused, we'll be implementing just the first three methods, as they're by far the most common.

 We'll be using the [rodauth-rails] gem, and we'll be continuing off of the application we started building in [my previous article][rodauth basic].
 The